Cross-Checking Process

 Error in aviation can have severe consequences and the cross-checking process is used wherever possible to eliminate error.

-The cross-checking process is a vital element of a pilot's duties, particularly in a multi crew situation where the roles of the two pilots are defined as Pilot Flying and Pilot Not Flying.
-The Pilot Not Flying (PNF) - alternatively referred to as the Pilot Monitoring - has responsibility for monitoring the actions and awareness of aircraft control of the Pilot Flying (PF).
+The cross-checking process is a vital element of a pilot's duties, particularly in a multicrew situation where the roles of the two pilots are defined as Pilot Flying (PF) and Pilot Monitoring (PM).
+The PM has responsibility for monitoring the actions and awareness of the PF.

 • One pilot calculates aircraft performance and makes mass and balance calculations; the other pilot closely monitors, cross-checks or duplicates the calculations.